rafzi/DeepThings-darknet/README.md

+# Distributed version of darknet/NNPACK

+A distributed darknet-nnpack for deep learning on IoT-based computing clusters

 # Darknet with NNPACK
 NNPACK was used to optimize [Darknet](https://github.com/pjreddie/darknet) without using a GPU.
 It is useful for embedded devices using ARM CPUs.